Sanguinarium: Production

 After the spec script was picked up, series creator Chris Carter and the show's staff reworked it into a teleplay.
 Carter focused much of the plot on the themes of greed and vanity, and executive producer Howard Gordon developed several graphic scenes.
 After Carter had the idea of placing a subtle pentagram on the reunion table, production designer Graeme Murray decided to take this further by creating rooms with five sides, and having the plastic surgery unit with five operating rooms represent an imaginary pentagram.
 Like previous episode "Home", Fox Standards and Practices objected to the graphical content, and Carter had to intervene to help retain some scenes.

-Given its subject matter, the episode features many references to witchcraft and occultism.
 The nurse from the episode, Rebecca Waite, was originally named after a friend of the writers called Rebecca White.
 However, this was changed because there was a real nurse from Chicago whose last name was White.
 Some viewers ended up believing that Waite's name as a reference to either Rebecca Nurse, an innocent woman prosecuted during the Salem witch trials, or the Rider–Waite tarot deck, the most popular tarot deck utilized in the world.
 The episode itself directly references Gerald Gardner, a wiccan known for publishing several books on witchcraft and founder of the Gardnerian Tradition.
 While the Mayhew sisters tried to depict occultism without offending anybody by not connecting Franklin or Waite to any known cult, many Wiccans sent angry letters and e-mails to Fox regarding the portrayal of their beliefs.